AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | AE | VC
+Early | AE | SN
 Mid | AE | BK
 Late | AE | VC & BR

 !!! note
-    VC is a must due to not only her low 30s CD, essential for synergy with her Ego signet Phantom Plumes, but also because it provides a gather which is always appreciated for SW.
+    SN is a must due to not only her low 30s CD, essential for synergy with her Ego signet Phantom Plumes, but also because it provides a small gather which is always appreciated for SW.
 Remember to bring BK before Heimdall fight.

 ####<p align="center">Elysia - Signet of ■■</p>